Baked Chicken Parmesan and Broccoli (Sheet Pan Dinner)

 Not my little man though, ha.
 Let’s not get crazy here.

-Try serving this baked chicken parmesan with a pasta side like this angel hair pasta with roasted red pepper sauce, or linguine with sun-dried tomatoes, olives, and lemon.
+Try serving baked chicken Parmesan with a pasta side like angel hair pasta with roasted red pepper sauce, or linguine with sun-dried tomatoes, olives, and lemon.
 Or try it with a fresh green salad tossed with one of these great salad dressings.